What is a Content Approval Process?

 Action: Fix the #1 issue each month.

-How many people should approve each post?
+How many people should approve each social media post?

 What content needs the most oversight?

-High-risk content (full approval chain):
+High-risk content (full approval chain): Executive communications, legal/financial content, crisis responses, major campaigns.

-Low-risk content (creator + manager only):
+Low-risk content (creator + manager only): Daily social posts, educational content, industry news shares.

 Your Next Move